BryanEliDimas/tiy-week-3-lab/README.md

-# The Iron Yard - Week 3 Lab: Surf and Paddle
+# Week 3 Lab: Surf and Paddle

 ## Description
 As a developer on the web, you will sometimes be tasked with creating an html page simply from an image file.
 In this assignment, you&#x27;ll be taking an image and turning it into a functioning website.